 Help for the Training of Seminarians in Brazil

-Their vocation is the fruit of Italian missionary Father Paolino Baldassarri’s decades of tireless work.
-Even at the age of 90, Father Baldassarri went on long journeys into the wilderness on a simple boat in order to visit remote communities; since he couldn’t swim, he wore a life vest at all times.
+Their vocation is the fruit of Italian missionary Father Paolino Baldassarri’s tireless work.
+Even at the age of 90, Father Baldassarri went on long journeys into the wilderness on a simple boat to visit remote communities; since he couldn’t swim, he wore a life vest at all times.
 He was also a doctor and continued to practice medicine in his old age, helping countless patients.

-Aid to the Church in Need commits to invest your funds where they will have the greatest impact for the Church that we serve.
+Aid to the Church in Need commits to invest your funds where they will have the greatest impact for the Church we serve.
 Funds donated to Aid to the Church in Need’s projects will be used towards the greatest need in our programs to help keep the Faith alive.